Touring the Castillo de Tabernas

 Carmen was our tour guide and has an encyclopedic knowledge about olive oil production.
 Not only that she is passionate and informed about all that is involved with the harvest and production.
 This is an excellent tour and it is completely FREE!

-Olives are harvested in November and December and the fruit must be picked and into the processing plant within 12 hours or the quality of the oil diminishes substantially.
-The fruit must not be picked off the ground it must be ‘combed’ manually from the trees into nets or some Mills have more modern equipment but even with these new machines there is no substitute for hand harvesting.
+Spanish olives are harvested in November and December and the fruit must be picked and into the processing plant within 12 hours or the quality of the oil diminishes substantially.
+The fruit must not be picked off the ground it must be ‘combed’ manually from the trees into nets or some Mills have more modern equipment but even with these new machines, there is no substitute for hand harvesting.

 Castillo de Taberna is a small plant even though it produces 600,000 to a million litres of oil a year, The oil has 0.1 acidity which is the best in the industry.
 Every part of the olive is used – oil, cosmetics, massage oil; ground seeds used for heating, other parts used as fertilizer.

-According to the Olive Mill owners the “unique flavor of our oil is based on the high number of solar hours which it gets in the Almeria Tabernas Desert, a protected natural area.
-This produces a product with a lot of oleic acid, natural antioxidants and Vitamin E, making it the best ally of the Mediterranean Diet and a great source of natural health benefits.
+According to the Olive Mill owners, the “unique flavour of our oil is based on the high number of solar hours which it gets in the Almeria Tabernas Desert, a protected natural area.
+This produces a product with a lot of oleic acids, natural antioxidants and Vitamin E, making it the best ally of the Mediterranean Diet and a great source of natural health benefits.

-The best pressing of a good olive oil is the first one.
-It must be cold pressed (no heat extraction used) and generally this pressing is unfiltered so you will get some residue (like a good wine) in the bottom of the bottle.
+The best pressing of good Spanish olive oil is the first one.
+It must be cold pressed (no heat extraction used) and generally, this pressing is unfiltered so you will get some residue (like a good wine) in the bottom of the bottle.

 Beware as some of you know there has been a lot of reporting on crap olive oils in North America recently so if you want to obtain all the benefits and flavour of real olive oil – do your homework.
 Purchase your olive oil from a reputable store or supplier.

-Tips for choosing the best Spanish Olive Oil
+Tips for choosing the best Spanish Olive Oils

 - Look for extra virgin olive oil – cold pressed